pchemguy/GeomPrimitive/primitives/src/pet/SAVEPOINT.md

 A sufficiently dense grid cloud node should have discernable grid patterns as illustrated in images above.
 The question is how to efficiently transform a set of node coordinates into a representation that could be used for automatic identification of these patterns without ML.
 A promising approach involves the following arrangement.

 The 2D node pattern is projected onto horizontal axis (basically, take all x-coordinates and sort them).
-Next, a Gaussian-based KDE is build,
+Next, a Gaussian-based KDE is built, which basically represents 1D (integrated over Y-coordinate) point density, and is essentially a 1D spectrum.
+Now, if the node cloud is rotated about its grid aligned bounding box center, the resulting KDE spectrum will evolve.